-A: In the election of directors (Proposal 1), the four nominees for director who receive the highest number of votes "FOR" their election will be elected as directors.
+A: In the election of directors (Proposal 1), the four nominees for director who receive the highest number of votes cast "FOR" their election will be elected as directors.
 This is called a plurality vote.

-Approval of the ratification of our independent registered public accounting firm (Proposal 2), the proposal to approve the Amended and Restated 2010 Equity Compensation Plan (Proposal 3) and the proposal to approve the Amended and Restated 2010 Directors' Equity Compensation Plan (Proposal 4) will each require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Approval of the ratification of our independent registered public accounting firm (Proposal 2) will require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.